johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

     your layout/theme/behavior.
 - If you have multiple packages shadowing a token collection, the first one will take priority and the rest will be skipped.
-- If, in a Vital token, we have `TokenX = asFooToken(Default, {})`, and your site shadows `Default` and uses `TokenX`, you won't get the shadowing token — you have to shadow both `Default` and `TokenX`.
-  - This occurs because when that pattern is used in a Vital token and you try to shadow `Default`, you're actually shadowing the whole token collection.
-  - This issue is temporary, and we are removing instances of this pattern from the Vital packages.
 - Ensure that you are shadowing the correct token(s).
 Some components use specific tokens — not just the `Default`.
   - For example, Vital Menu exports a number of tokens: